JOIN THE MARITIME MUSEUM OF BC FOR THE LAUNCH OF THE FEATURED WINTER 2019 EXHIBIT, THE LOST FLEET!

 Come and spend the day off school at the Maritime Museum of BC learning all about our oceans!
 Join in while we learn about the effects of oil spills, how to re-use plastic bags, and create ocean themed art and crafts.
 Our Pro-D Day Camp runs from 9:00 am to 4:00 pm on Friday, November 23rd and is for children ages 6-11.
 Space is limited to 10 children, so register early!

 Non-members: $55 per child | Members: $45 per child

 Although snacks are included, lunch is not.
 Please ensure your child comes with a packed lunch.

 Some activities will be outdoors.
 Weather-appropriate attire is required.

-Drop-off is at the Maritime Museum of BC (634 Humboldt Street, Victoria BC) between 8:45 AM – 9:00 AM on Friday, October 19th.
-Pickup is at the Maritime Museum of BC (634 Humboldt Street, Victoria BC) between 4:00 PM – 4:15 PM on Monday, September 17th.
+Drop-off is at the Maritime Museum of BC (634 Humboldt Street, Victoria BC) between 8:45 AM – 9:00 AM on Friday, November 23rd.
+Pickup is at the Maritime Museum of BC (634 Humboldt Street, Victoria BC) between 4:00 PM – 4:15 PM on Friday, November 23.

 REGISTRATION FORMS AREONLINEOR AVAILABLE AT THE MARITIME MUSEUM OF BC.